shuyang-stat/IntegrativeFPM/README.md

 # IntegrativeFPM

+### Disclaimer
+This R package/function is intended to provide a template for implementing the new methods.
+Modification of default options may be needed for a specific application.
+Please read the associated articles for method details.

+To proficient R programmers are interested in advancing this R package, please contact me and I am happy to work together.

 The goal of *IntegrativeFPM* is to implement integrative analyses for the finite population mean (FPM) parameters combining a non-probability sample with a probability sample which provides high-dimensional